GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 The default items to be saved can be defined in the `jmeter.properties` (or `user.properties`) file.
 The properties are used as the initial settings for the Listener Config pop-up, and are also used for the log file specified by the `-l` command-line flag (commonly used for CLI mode test runs).

-To change the default format, find the following line in jmeter.properties:
+To change the default format, find the following line in `jmeter.properties`:

 ```shell
 jmeter.save.saveservice.output_format=